 behaviors.
 Returns methods and getters related to currently available behaviors.

 count.
 Getter returning total number of behaviors available.

-names.
-Getter returning an array with all behavior names.
+ids.
+Getter returning an array with all behaviors ids.

 current.
 Getter returning current active behavior.

 currentId.
 Getter returning the id of the current active behavior.

 fixtures.
 Returns methods and getters related to currently available fixtures.

 count.
 Getter returning total number of fixtures available.